dpethes/imgui-pas/README.md

 Both 32 and 64bit builds work.

 ## Usage
 These bindings wrap the C functions exported from cimgui library, so you need a recent cimgui build to use them.
-Current version is for cimgui's commit 2195a6f (based on [ImGui 1.50](https://github.com/ocornut/imgui/releases/tag/v1.50)).
+The current version is based on ImGui 1.51.

 Copy sources and cimgui binary to your project folder.
 See the examples for how to integrate it with your rendering pipeline and the "getting started" section in imgui.cpp.
 There's also a very basic demo program that draws some ImGui windows in a SDL2 window with OpenGL context.